Fraction Simplifier – Fraction Reducer

 Some fractions are larger than 1, which is when the numerator is larger than the denominator.
 These are called improper fractions.

-When the numerator is larger than the denominator, it is often helpful to reduce the fraction further into a mixed number.
+When the numerator is larger than the denominator, it is often helpful to simplify the improper fractions and then reduce the fraction further into a mixed number.

-To do this, divide the denominator by the numerator and set the quotient as the whole number and the remainder as the numerator over the original denominator.
+You can do this by dividing the numerator by the denominator, then using the quotient as the whole number and the remainder as the numerator of the new fraction with the original denominator.

 For example, you can simplify 12 / 8 to 3 / 2.
 Now let’s convert this to a mixed number.